boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

     ```
     > **NOTE:** You can change the port number in embed.js according to your preferences.
 However, if you change the port number of the API host, you must also update the port number in the `App.vue` file.

- 7. Create a new file and name it `package.json`.
-Installing the `packages` listed in the following dependencies section is essential.
+ 7. Please create a new file and name it `package.json`.
+It is essential to install the `packages` listed in the following dependencies section.

     ```js
     {